jwilger/kookaburra/README.markdown

 #### API Driver ####

 The `Kookaburra::APIDriver` is used to interact with an application's external web services API.
-You tell Kookaburra about your API by creating a subclass of `Kookaburra::APIDriver` for your application.
-Because different applications may implement different types of APIs, Kookaburra will provide more than one base APIDriver class.
-At the moment, only a JSON API is supported via `Kookaburra::JsonApiDriver`:
+You tell Kookaburra about your API by creating a subclass of `Kookaburra::APIDriver` for your application, specifying how requests should be encoded and decoded, and specifying any headers that should be present on every request.

     # lib/my_app/kookaburra/api_driver.rb

-    class MyApp::Kookaburra::APIDriver < Kookaburra::JsonApiDriver
+    class MyApp::Kookaburra::APIDriver < Kookaburra::APIDriver
+      encode_with { |data| JSON.dump(data) }
+      decode_with { |data| JSON.parse(data) }
+      header 'Content-Type', 'application/json'
+      header 'Accept', 'application/json'

       def create_account(account_data)
-        post '/api/v1/accounts', account_data
+        post '/api/accounts', account_data
       end

       def get_account(id)
-        get '/api/v1/accounts/%d' % id
+        get '/api/accounts/%d' % id
       end
     end

-Regardless of the type of APIDriver, the content of your application's APIDriver should consist mainly of mappings between discrete actions and HTTP requests to the specified URL paths.
-Each driver will implement `#post`, `#get`, `#put` and `#delete` in such a way that any Ruby data structure provided as parameters will be appropriately translated to the API's required data format, and any response body from the API request will be translated into a Ruby data structure and returned.
+The content of your application's APIDriver should consist mainly of mappings between discrete actions and HTTP requests to the specified URL paths.

 #### UI Driver ####